 Now that you are in a new space, call a friend, share what is happening for you and what you saw when you took time to pay attention and shift your mindset.
 With a friend or in a journal, create a plan of action, a daily ritual that nurtures your mental health and well being.
 Triggers happen, hopelessness happens and when it does, you will be one step ahead because you took the time to proactively condition yourself for the tough times.

-Join Ignite Power and Find Hope Again
+Find Hope Again

 In summary, all human beings experience hopelessness at one time or another.